 of people from all walks of life

-David's work as a portrait painter has given him the opportunity to spend time with academics, judges, businessmen and women, comedians, actors, directors, scientists and politicians, often at the very peak of their profession.
+"My work as a portrait painter has given me the opportunity to spend time with people from all walks of life: academics, judges, businessmen and women, comedians, actors, scientists and politicians, often at the very peak of their profession."
 If you are thinking about commissioning a portrait, you may find this useful.

 Commissioning a portrait